-Delay Payment Impact and Reduce Burden of Program that Encourages Appropriate

-Use Criteria (AUC).
-The Protecting Access to Medicare Act (PAMA) requires CMS to establish a program that promotes AUC for advanced diagnostic imaging.
+Delay Payment Impact and Reduce Burden of Program that Encourages Appropriate Use Criteria (AUC).
+The Protecting Access to Medicare Act requires CMS to establish a program that promotes AUC for advanced diagnostic imaging.
 The statute requires that payment be made to the furnishing professional for an applicable advanced diagnostic imaging service only if they indicated on the claim that the ordering professional consulted with a qualified clinical decision support mechanism as to whether the ordered service adheres to applicable AUC.
-Although this is a very burdensome requirement for hospitals to implement, we appreciate that CMS has taken a thoughtful and deliberate approach to this program, most recently by proposing in the 2018 Physician Fee Schedule (PFS) rulemaking to delay until Jan.
-1, 2019, the requirement that professionals furnishing advanced diagnostic imaging report on the ordering professional's consultation of appropriate use criteria.
+Although this is a very burdensome requirement for hospitals to implement, we appreciate that CMS has taken a thoughtful and deliberate approach to this program, most recently by proposing in the 2018 PFS rulemaking to delay until Jan.
+1, 2019 the requirement that professionals furnishing advanced diagnostic imaging report on the ordering professional's consultation of AUC.
 Further, CMS has proposed that 2019 would be an "educational and operations testing year," where the agency will pay claims regardless of whether AUC consultation is reported.

-We urge Congress to delay these AUC policies until 2020.
-We also urge Congress to require CMS to explore alternative methods of implementing the policies that do not require the furnishing professional to report information on the claim.
+We urge CMS to finalize these policies in the 2018 PFS final rule.
+We also urge the agency to explore alternative methods of implementing the AUC policies that do not require the furnishing professional to report information on the claim.

-Rescind 'JW Modifier' Requirement for Certain Drug Claims.
+Rescind "JW Modifier" Requirement for Certain Drug Claims.
 Currently, providers are required to report the "JW modifier" on certain Part B drug claims for discarded drugs/biologicals in single-dose or single-use packaging, as well as document the amount of discarded drugs/biologicals.
 Compliance with this requirement requires complex coordination and specialized information technology (IT) solutions.
-In addition, it poses a patient safety concern because it requires both the amount of medication administered and the amount of medication discarded to be recorded on the patient's bill, as well as in the patient's chart.
+In addition, it poses a patient safety concern because it requires both the amount of medication administered and the amount of medication discarded to be recorded on the patient's bill as well as in the patient's chart.
 Including two amounts for a single administration of medication increases the possibility of human error in entering and reviewing the record during the course of treatment.

-The AHA urges Congress to direct CMS to withdraw this requirement.
+The AHA urges CMS to withdraw this requirement.

 Issue a Permanent Enforcement Moratorium on Direct Supervision Requirements.
-In the 2009 outpatient PPS final rule, CMS mandated a new policy for "direct supervision" of outpatient therapeutic services that hospitals and physicians recognized as a burdensome and unnecessary policy change that could harm access to care in rural and underserved communities.
-Because CMS characterized the change as a "restatement and clarification" of existing policy in place since 2001, hospitals, particularly small and rural hospitals and CAHs, found themselves at increased risk of unwarranted enforcement actions.
-For calendar years (CYs) 2010-2013, in response to hospital concerns, the agency prohibited its contractors from enforcing the direct supervision policy.
+In the 2009 outpatient prospective payment system (PPS) final rule, CMS mandated a new policy for "direct supervision" of outpatient therapeutic services that hospitals and physicians recognized as a burdensome and unnecessary policy change that could harm access to care in rural and underserved communities.
+Because CMS characterized the change as a "restatement and clarification" of existing policy in place since 2001, hospitals, particularly small and rural hospitals and critical access hospitals (CAHs), found themselves at increased risk of unwarranted enforcement actions.
+For calendar years (CYs) 2010-2013, in response to hospital concerns, the agency prohibited its contractors from enforcing the direct supervision policy in CAHs and small rural hospitals with fewer than 100 beds.
 While Congress has since extended this enforcement moratorium through 2016, this annual reconsideration of the misguided direct supervision policy places these hospitals in an uncertain and untenable position.
 CMS recently proposed to reinstate the enforcement moratorium.
 However, it did so only for 2018 and 2019 in order to give these hospitals more time to comply with the supervision requirements and providers time to submit specific services to be evaluated by the Advisory Panel on Hospital Outpatient Payment for a recommended change in supervision level.
 While we appreciate CMS's proposal, allowing more time to comply will not help these vulnerable hospitals due to ongoing physician shortages in these communities and the advisory panel process does not provide enough relief to address the larger issues of personnel shortages and costs.